appwrite/appwrite/docs/references/teams/delete-team.md

 Delete a team using its unique ID.
-Every member of the team has access to this endpoint.
+Only members with the owner role can delete the team.